awslabs/multi-model-server/tests/performance/README.md

      1. Starts the metrics monitoring server.
      2. Collects all the tests from test-dir satisfying the pattern
      3. Executes the tests
-     4. Generates performance XML and HTML report in artifacts-dir.
+     4. Generates artifacts in the artifacts-dir against each test case.

 3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison.csv, comparison.html
 and other artifacts.